efemberg11/GeoModel_rmakhman/GeoShiftUnion/README.md

 When the program terminates, you will find a `geometry.db` file in the build folder.
 This is a SQLite file containing the dump of the geometry defined in the example C++ code.

+## Visualization

 You can visualize it by opening it with VP1Light.
-If you do not have it installed yet, you can install it with `brew`, by following [these instructions](https://github.com/ric-bianchi/homebrew-vp1light).
+Please refer to the [Visualization documentation](docs/visualization.md).

 ----